safe-global/safe-ecosystem-database/README.md

 ## What is it?

-This database maintains a list of confirmed internal and external integrations to the safe services.
-Internal integrations, e.g. blocknative or tenderly and external integrations e.g. Metropolis or Onchain Den.
+This database maintains a list of confirmed integrations to the Safe services.
+Anyone is free to suggest new projects that have integrated to the Safe services to the ecosystem database.

+Database projects and their associated content are currently listed on: [ecosystem.safe.global](https://ecosystem.safe.global)

 ## Benefits